IndieOutreach/scrape-twitch-v2.0/README.md

  - Clean up 'testing', 'production', 'headless' modes in Scraper class

 #### Future Roadmap
+ - Write chron job for checking to make sure that the scraper_controller is running
+ - Add graphs to interpret logs
  - Clean the IGDB keyword data (so "boss battles" has 1 ID instead of 5 user inputted ones)
  - Compile the [keyword, genre, theme, platform] alias tables for IGDB
  - Modify scraper.compile_games_db() so it can take in a CSV file and not search for games it already has